ComsIndeed/json_stream_parser_dart/README.md

 - ✅ Streaming string values chunk-by-chunk
 - ✅ Reactive list element discovery
 - ✅ Path-based and chainable property access

-## Status

-⚠️ **Early Release** - This is an initial release (0.1.0).
-The package is well-tested and functional, but the API may evolve based on user feedback.
-Please report any issues you encounter.

-**160 tests passing** - Core functionality is well-tested and ready for use.

 ## Installation